 It’s likely that more machine learning algorithms will arise in Google after RankBrain, eventually shifting the algorithm from a monthly, gradually updating one to one that completely updates by itself.
 It’s likely that big manual updates are pretty much done for, and that gradual manual updates will serve as a complement in the interim.
 This means that your strategy won’t require much adjusting, especially in the short-term.
 Changes will happen so gradually, you’ll barely notice them, and by the time machine learning fully takes over Google, you’ll be well versed in its abilities (as long as you keep yourself in the loop).

-Ultimately, RankBrain is an impressive and significant addition to Google’s algorithm, but it isn’t going to revolutionize the world of SEO the way algorithm updates like Panda and Penguin have.
+Ultimately, RankBrain is an impressive and significant addition to Google’s algorithm (apart from just quality link building), but it isn’t going to revolutionize the world of SEO the way algorithm updates like Panda and Penguin have.
 However, this is a major step for Google in the introduction of machine learning to its central processes.
 Keep watch for other, similar machine learning segments of its algorithm to be introduced, and stay on your toes to react to those changes.
 You never know what Google will come up with n